midnightntwrk/midnight-architecture/components/Wallet/README.md

 [Wallet Core](https://github.com/input-output-hk/midnight-wallet)
 [Wallet Browser Extension UI](https://github.com/input-output-hk/midnight-wallet-extension)

 Wallet is a component run by the end user.
-Its core purpose is to:
+Core purpose of any wallet software is to:
   - protect the private key(s)
-  - allow making transactions authenticated using the key
+  - allow creating transactions authenticated using the key
+  - submitting the created transactions to the network
+  - keep track of native tokens associated with owned key(s) and data allowing to spend them, like Merkle trees

+In the context of browser extension wallet, an important responsibility is providing an API that allows websites to initiate a transaction or query wallet for some data

-Everything else is more of a convenience functionality to bring solid user experience than something wallet has to do.
+Everything else is more an attempt to bring solid user experience than something wallet has to do in order to interact with network at all.
 Most notably, very common functionalities, that is hard to imagine a modern wallet without, are:
-  - an API allowing websites to initiate a transaction and query for some data
+  - tracking transaction history
-  - track tokens owned by user: native and defined through smart contracts
+  - track smart contracts calls made by user and related data/tokens
-  - keep track of additional data allowing to generate witnesses necessary to construct a correct transaction (like Merkle trees, ZK-proofs, temporary keys)

 There are also important non-functional considerations:
   - intuitiveness